mjzlak/miniLib/README.md

 # 🛠️ Minilib Project 🛠️

 Welcome to the **Minilib** project! 🎉
-This is a collection of handy functions written in C, designed to make your life easier when working with strings, memory manipulation, and linked lists. 🚀
+This is a collection of handy functions written in C, designed to make your life easier when working with strings, memory manipulation, linked lists, and file output. 🚀

 ## 📚 Contents